gkikola/ccalc/README.md

 **From Windows binary distribution (Windows only):**

 Download ccalc-*version*_w32.zip and extract it anywhere.
-You may then run it from the command prompt.
-For your convenience you may wish to modify your Path environment variable appropriately.
+You may then run ccalc from the command prompt.
+You may need to modify your Path environment variable if you want to run ccalc from a directory different than the one you installed it in.

 Usage